Image

 In hobbled Silas the Screw.

 He paused, letting his words sink in.
 Within a few seconds, even the hardest of them would not mistake his meaning.
+The tales of the power behind him had spread far and wide.

-“You are to find a man… one who has been a thorn in my side for far too long.
-I first saw him in the dark of a cave in the Northern mountains, between here and what was once Lord Hugo’s lands.
-He is not a common man…to think him so would be a mistake you would likely not live to regret.
-How do I know this?
+“You are here because I seek a particular man, one who has been a thorn in my side for far too long.
+I first met him in a cave in the Northern mountains, between here and what was once known as the frozen realm of Lord Hugo.
+This man I seek… he is not a common man.
+To think him so would be a mistake you would likely not live to regret.

-“You all know of my Hestia, the mighty red dragon under my control.
-You have also heard that she is without her left eye.
-How did such a thing happen to a formidable and fierce creature?
-He gave her the wound, the man of which I speak, and he survived the rage that ensued after she was wounded”
+“How do I know this?”
+A chuckle escaped his cracked lips.
+“You have all heard of my pet, Hestia, the mighty red dragon under my control.
+You have also no doubt heard that she is without her left eye.
+Those of you with half a brain might have wondered, ‘How did such a thing happen to such a formidable and fierce creature?’

 “I dare say NONE of you would even attempt to attack her, would you?
-You’ve seen her.
+You’ve seen her in the night sky, or have encountered her as she set your villages aflame.
 You know the fear she instills in the hearts of the bravest men.
 But this man…” Silas paused, stifling the rage that boiled inside.
-“In the dark of the cave, he approached unseen, undetected even by the sharp senses of my Hestia.
-Creeping alongside her, he leaped from a high column of stone, sword in hand, and drove the blade deep into her blazing eye.
-He did so without hesitation, without fear.”
+“I’ll say it again; he is not a common man.

 Again, he waited before continuing.